Europe resumes AstraZeneca jabs, US to hit 100 million vaccines

 CHANDAN KHANNA, AFP/File

+While some Western countries have been wary of Sputnik V over concerns the Kremlin could use it to advance its interests, its developers have been ramping up international agreements to boost its production, including in some European countries.

+Indian drugmaker Stelis Biopharma is the latest to sign on, with a deal announced Friday to produce 200 million doses of Sputnik V.

-After months of depression and isolation, the 2021 season on the warm sands of Florida's Miami Beach is off to a banging start, fuelled by "Roaring Twenties" anticipation of post-pandemic life.
+On the warm sands of Florida's Miami Beach, meanwhile, the 2021 season is off to a banging start, fuelled by "Roaring Twenties" anticipation of post-pandemic life.

 Joe Biden told Americans now was a time for 'optimism' but not 'relaxation' as the US prepared to administer its 100 millionth vaccine